Frameworks

 “Some likes” is not a marketing result.
 And seven channels is not a strategy — it is a panic response to not knowing which one works.

 The Channel Decision Matrix is a simplified scoring tool that forces a decision.
 You list your options, score them on three criteria, and pick the winner.
 Then you commit to it completely, following the one-channel mastery principle until it produces consistent, measurable results.
+The magic isn’t in choosing the right channel.
+It’s in ruthlessly rejecting the wrong ones.

 The Three Criteria